 “There is a need to redesign the workplace to integrate technology,” added Bersin.
 “By leading the process of ‘job redesign,’ developing hard-hitting training programs, and working with technologists on the implementation of new technology, talent and HR leaders can help ease the transition of these technologies into the workforce and, ultimately, improve productivity and engagement.”

 Organizations are missing the growth opportunities presented by analytics

 The Deloitte report reveals that analytics is one of the areas where organizations face a significant capability gap[i].
 Three quarters (75 percent) of respondents cited talent analytics as an important issue, but just 8 percent believe their organization is “strong” in this area—almost exactly the same as in 2014.

 “HR and people analytics has the potential to transform the way we hire, develop and manage our people,” said Jason Geller, principal, Deloitte Consulting LLP, and national managing director of the U.S. human capital practice.
 “Leading organizations are already using talent analytics to understand what motivates employees and what makes them stay or leave.
 These insights help drive increased returns from talent investments, with huge consequences for the business as a whole.”

 Deloitte research shows that it will take several years for businesses to develop and absorb talent analytics technology, and “the sooner HR teams start working on building this capability, the better positioned they will be to address future talent issues,” concluded Geller.

-To gain further insights into the report, including detailed information on specific countries or industries, access the Deloitte Global Human Capital Trends 2015 Dashboard.
+To gain further insights into the report, including detailed information on specific countries or industries, click here to access the Deloitte Global Human Capital Trends 2015 Dashboard.